 If you’re a regular reader, you’ll know that the two things I love most in our beautiful world are running and traveling (and great food!).
-As a constant traveller, I get to see some of the most wonderful sights around the globe; I’ve been to places many people don’t even know exist, and I’ve championed some out-of-the-way destinations that a lot of people might not even consider for traveling purposes.
+As a constant traveler, I get to see some of the most wonderful sights around the globe; I’ve been to places many people don’t even know exist, and I’ve championed some out-of-the-way destinations that a lot of people might not even consider for traveling purposes.

 One of the questions I get asked most by friends who want to travel is “how do I stay fit while I’m traveling?”
 It’s a good question – with so much delicious food and so much to see and do, healthy travel doesn’t seem easy and cramming in a workout can seem like a difficult proposition.

 Whether I’m up early to run as the sun rises or I’m jogging along the waterfront as dusk falls, I’ve always found a way to make sure I’m working out even while I’m visiting as many great places as I can.
 Here are some tips I’ve gathered along my journey!
 I hope some of these are useful to you.

 Find time to run

 Finding a gap in your schedule to run when you’re traveling can be pretty tricky; I know a lot of people love to flick through their social media feeds or watch TV in the mornings, but there is a better way you could be using that time!
 If you’ve got a lovely beachfront hotel, why not go out for a brisk morning run instead of sitting in bed browsing Facebook or Instagram?

 You’ll thank yourself for doing this later in the day, especially if you’ve got your eye on a restaurant and are looking forward to a great meal in the evening.
 Also, you’re probably familiar with that frustrating feeling when your workout just didn’t happen as planned, or you skipped it.
 Your body wants you to exercise; listen to it!